Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part C/Age of The Material.md

 - Relative age: Part of the tertiary (paleogene) period, between the Eocene and paleocene epoch (~56-66 million years ago)

 ### Part 2
+- Utilizing radiometric dating
+	- Found that for the lower basalt formation, it was about 62.6 Ma
+	- Found that for the upper basalt formation, it was about 59.6 Ma
 -